-uses advanced spectrum management techniques in order to adapt the network as good as possible towards dynamicly changing spectrum quality in upstream.
+Wyre uses advanced spectrum management techniques in order to adapt the network as good as possible towards dynamicly changing spectrum quality in upstream.
 This is done by signaling via UCD changes on the characteristics of the US channels.

-In addition also uses a load balancing technique (using DCC, DBC) on US channels to keep the total upstream traffic as balanced as possible, by “instructing” certain modems from time to time to change US channel.
+In addition Wyre also uses a load balancing technique (using DCC, DBC) on US channels to keep the total upstream traffic as balanced as possible, by “instructing” certain modems from time to time to change US channel.

-Docsis ranging and carrier signalling procedures
+Wyre Docsis ranging and carrier signalling procedures